MindTouch/solid-doodle/docs/GitFlowTraining.md

 ## After Feature is Merged

-* Bob will automatically propagate the pull request to `release_test` into `release_next_test` and all future releases
+* Bob will automatically propagate the pull request to `release_dev` into `release_dev_next` and all future releases
 * Codeship will automatically run against the release branch the PR was merged into and publishes artifacts to an S3 bucket, then the automated deployment will begin.

 ## Bugfixes

-Any bugfixes for a feature in `release_stage` should be merged back into the `release_stage` branch.
+Any bugfixes for a feature in `release_staging` should be merged back into the `release_staging` branch.

-* Checkout new branch from `release_stage` branch
+* Checkout new branch from `release_staging` branch
     ```
-    git checkout -b MTSOPS-1234_release_stage upstream/release_stage
+    git checkout -b MTSOPS-1234_release_staging upstream/release_staging
     ```
 * Make changes, commit, push
     ```
     git add <files>
     git commit -m "MTSOPS-1234: bugfixes"
-    git push upstream MTSOPS-1234_release_stage
+    git push upstream MTSOPS-1234_release_staging
     ```
-* Create Pull Request from `MTSOPS-1234_release_stage` to `release_stage`
+* Create Pull Request from `MTSOPS-1234_release_staging` to `release_staging`
 * Merge when PR is approved and Codeship status checks are complete
 * After bugfix is merged
-    * Codeship will automatically run against the `release_stage` branch the PR was merged into and publishes artifacts to an S3 bucket, then the automated deployment will begin and QA can test the bugfix.
+    * Codeship will automatically run against the `release_staging` branch the PR was merged into and publishes artifacts to an S3 bucket, then the automated deployment will begin and QA can test the bugfix.
-    * The `MTSOPS-1234_release_stage` branch will auto propagate to future branches
+    * The `MTSOPS-1234_release_staging` branch will auto propagate to future branches

 ## Hotfixes